mzabriskie/pocketjs/README.md

 # pocket-node

-Node REPL in the browser
+Node REPL in your mobile browser